yossisp/spektor.dev/content/blog/spring-modulith/index.md

   void on(OrderCompleted event) { /* … */ }
 }
 ```
 Spring transactions don't propagate to other threads therefore `@Async` allows to execute the event listener as not part of the original transaction.
 In addition, using `@TransactionalEventListener` allows to perform logic [right after](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/transaction/support/TransactionSynchronization.html#afterCompletion(int)) the original transaction has successfully been committed.
 That is right after the `complete()` method transaction is successfully committed the event listener `on()` method is invoked.
-Lastly, the event listener itself might need to be transactional hence `@Transactional` annotation ([explanation of propagation type](https://github.com/spring-projects/spring-modulith/issues/80)).
+Lastly, the event listener itself might need to be transactional hence the `@Transactional` annotation ([explanation of propagation type](https://github.com/spring-projects/spring-modulith/issues/80)).
 Since there's quite a lot of annotation boilerplate here, Spring Modulith provides `@ApplicationModuleListener` as a subsitute for the above 3 annotations.

-There're two remaining issues with the setup:
+Still, there're two more issues with the setup:
-- if the listener fails the event is lost
+- If the listener fails the event is lost.
-- the application may crash just before the listener is invoked
+- The application may crash just before the listener is invoked, so even `try/catch` mechanism inside a listener will not help.

-Modulith provides [event publication registry](https://docs.spring.io/spring-modulith/docs/current/reference/html/#events.publication-registry) which hooks into Spring event publication mechanism and persists an event for every subscribed listener.
-In case a listener successfully finishes event is persisted with non-null `completion_date`, in case it fails `completion_date` will be null.
+To tackle the above issues Spring Modulith provides [event publication registry](https://docs.spring.io/spring-modulith/docs/current/reference/html/#events.publication-registry) which hooks into Spring event publication mechanism and persists an event for every subscribed listener.
+In case a listener successfully finishes, the event is persisted with non-null `completion_date`, in case it fails `completion_date` will be null.
 This allows to implement custom retry mechanisms while by default events whose listeners failed are resubmitted at application startup.

 There're currently 3 Modulith event registry starters:
 - `spring-modulith-starter-jpa`